 It indicates that the outflow at this depth (head against the culvert) will be 8 cfs.
 So whenever the pond has 8,000 cuft of water in it, it will release 8 cfs.
 It takes both a Stage vs. Storage curve and Stage vs. Discharge curve to know this.

-So once we know the relationship between the inflow volume from the runoff hydrograph and the flow out of the pond, we can monitor those across each individual time step, dt or Time Interval as its called, and produce the final outflow hydrograph, and also know the volume in the pond at any point along the way.
+So once we know the relationship between the inflow volume from the runoff hydrograph and the flow out of the pond, we can monitor this across each individual time step, dt or Time Interval as its called, and produce the final outflow hydrograph.
+We will also know the volume in the pond at any point along the way.
 This is what the Storage-Indication calculation method provides.